 All international students at RU are given a warm welcome by the International Office staff as well as by their buddies.
-Students are required to attend our orientation programme, which runs from August 16-18th, just few days before the start of classes.
+Students are required to attend our orientation programme, which runs from August 14-15th (fall semester) and January 8-9 (spring semester), just few days before the start of classes.
 During the orientation, you will not only get to know other international students, but you will receive important information about your academic stay at RU.